ryuichiueda/mcl/README.md

 ### likelihood field

-This implemenation uses a likelihood field model.
+This implemenation uses an ad-hoc likelihood field model.
 Occupied cells on the map are inflated so that each collision detection between a laser beam and an occupied cell is relaxed.
 The likelihood for each cell is given with a pyramidal kernel function.
 The parameter `~laser_likelihood_max_dist` gives the length from the center cell to the edge of the pyramid.